About Us

 BORN, NURTURED & BATTERED

-1964 : Manjari Amer Manjari (Chekov) happened.
+1964 : Chekov’s The Cherry Orchard blazed the Bengali stage as Manjari Amer Manjari.
 One evening Satyajit Ray was a guest.
-Soon he returned the compliment with his design of Naandikar’s logo, which till today Nandikar carries as its badge of honour.
+In a while he returned the compliment with his design of NANDIKAR’s logo, which till today NANDIKAR carries as its badge of honour.

 “Why they had to go